12 ASWB ACE Credits

 In the old quarter the houses are built on the sunny slopes ; the clock in the Accoules Bell tower, which was the old Sauveterre tower, still marks the hours of life around the Town Hall, while beyond the dome of the Vieille Charite hospice, Pierre Puget's masterpiece, stands out against the sky.
 The small streets of the Panier quarter lie a little further on.

-Florence/Pisa (La Spezia), Italy - La Spezia, Italy is a stunning town not far from some of Italy’s most famous cities like Pisa, Genoa and Florence.
 Historically, La Spezia was a prominent trade center during the Roman Empire.
 Today it remains not only one of Italy’s busiest port towns, but also home to the country’s largest naval base.
-As a cruise port, La Spezia is convenient, centrally located, and a little underrated.
+As a cruise port, La Spezia is convenient, centrally located and a little underrated.
+This is the region reputed to make the world's best olive oil; be sure to try a local focaccia to see for yourself.

-The city is a major stop for a variety of Mediterranean cruises, and passengers often continue on to Ligurian cities like Cinque Terre, Pisa, or Genoa from La Spezia.
-Cinque Terre is merely a thirty minute westbound train from Stazione La Spezia Centrale, making it easy to explore the port of call and surrounding areas in a day or half-day excursion.
-Florence, too, is just two hours away—start your day on the coast of the Ligurian Sea and end the day looking up in awe at the Gothic-style Cathedral of Santa Maria del Fiore.
+The Cinque Terre are merely a short train trip from Stazione La Spezia Centrale (no roads), making it easy to explore the port of call and surrounding areas in a day or half-day excursion.
+Florence, home of the Renaissance, is just two hours away;start your day on the coast of the Ligurian Sea and end the day looking up in awe at the Gothic-style Cathedral of Santa Maria del Fiore.
+Genoa is also well within reach, a little closer than Florence really, and is a quite beautiful city.

 Civitavecchia (Rome), Italy - Plan your time here carefully, as the Eternal City's sights are endless: the Colosseum, the Forum, the Sistine Chapel, the Vatican and so much more.